jasiekmiko/aviary/README.md

 ### A user authentication flow:
 1. Front-end talks directly to firebase to login a user, obtaining an auth token
 1. It passes the firebase id and token to the backend with requests
-1. The backed uses firebase sdk to authenticate the token
+1. The backed uses authenticates the token